-Rent in college-owned greek houses is the same as current residence hall fees.
-Rent in college-owened apartments is also the same as the cost of living in a non-Greek residence hall apartment on campus.
-Privately-owned Greek house rent must be no less than 85% of the current college residence hall fees, however private houses may charge more if they wish to.
+Rent in college-owned Greek houses is the same as current residence hall fees.
+Rent in college-owned apartments is also the same as the cost of living in a non-Greek residence hall apartment on campus.
+Privately-owned Greek house rent must be no less than 85% of the current college residence hall fees, however private houses may charge more if they wish.
 There may also be extra fees for cable TV, single rooms, parking etc as in any rental housing arrangement.
 Please discuss all fees and charges with the chapter treasurer or alumni/ae advisor before you make any decisions.

 Students who receive financial aid are asked to meet with their Financial Aid Counselor to review their individual situation and options.
 Financial aid cannot be applied to any dues payments.
 If you are in need of house financial aid or scholarships to reduce your dues please speak to the chapter treasurer or chapter alumni/ae advisor to ask if they may provide any assistance, either full or partial.